-I have my green card.
+▶ I have my green card.
 Will my use of cash assistance affect my status?

-In general, using cash welfare will not be a problem for you once you already have your green card.
+In general, using cash welfare for which you are eligible is not a problem once you have your green card.
 It will not affect your ability to become a citizen.
-However, using cash welfare could be a problem if you travel outside of the U.S. for more than 6 months (see the question on travel below).
-Using noncash benefits will not cause a problem for you.
+However, using cash welfare could be a problem if you travel outside of the U.S. for more than six months (see the question on travel below).
+Using noncash benefits for which you are eligible will not cause a problem for you.